Edible bird's nest

 Swiftlet nests have been used as a delicacy for over 400 years, most often as soup.
-They are particularly prized in Chinese cuisine due to the rarity, high protein content and rich flavor, and are among the most expensive animal products consumed by humans, with prices up to about 4300 $/lb depending on grading.
-The type or grading of a swiftlet nest depends on the bird species, as well as the shape and colour of the bird's nest.
-It is usually white in colour, but there also exists a red version that is sometimes called 'blood nest' (血燕 (Xuě Yàn)).
-According to traditional Chinese medicine, it promotes good health, especially for the skin.
+They are particularly prized in Chinese cuisine due to the rarity, high protein content and rich flavor, and are among the most expensive animal products consumed by humans, with prices up to about 4300 $/lb depending on grading (based on shape, colour, and species).
+They are usually white, but there is also a red version that is sometimes called 'blood nest' (血燕 (Xuě Yàn)).

 Etymology

-The Chinese name for edible bird's nest, 燕窩 (yànwō), translates literally as 'swallow's (or swiftlet's) nest'; in Indonesia sarang burung walet often serves as a synonym for bird's nest soup.
-In English, "swallow" refers to an ecologically-similar but unrelated group of songbirds (Hirundindae) whose nests are not used in soup, whereas "swift(let)" refers to aerial insectivores in the order Apodiformes, which are more closely related to hummingbirds.
+The Chinese name for edible bird's nest, 燕窩 (yànwō), translates literally as 'swallow's (or swiftlet's) nest.'

+In English, "swallow" refers to an ecologically-similar but unrelated group of songbirds (Hirundinidae) whose nests are not used in soup, whereas "swift(let)" refers to aerial insectivores in the order Apodiformes, which are more closely related to hummingbirds.